madprops/clipton/README.md

 ## Icons

-There's 3 icons that appear next to the text items:
+There's 3 icons that appear next to the text items.

 A green icon means the text is a single line.